MaximilianAzendorf/wassign/doc/src/Build.md

 ## Building the documentation

-You can build this documentation using pandoc and the respective makefile.
+You can build this documentation using [pandoc](https://pandoc.org/) and the respective makefile.
+Some figures require a LaTeX distribution, inkscape and ghostscript.